Quantum Field as a quantum cellular automaton: the Dirac free evolution in one dimension: Proof of the bound ( )

 then

-where $g(\bar{k},m,N,t):= N\arccos\left( \cos({\bar{\alpha}}t) -{\bar{\beta}} \right)$. \end{lemma}
+where $g(\bar{k},m,\bar{N},t):= \bar{N}\arccos\left( \cos({\bar{\alpha}}t) -{\bar{\beta}} \right)$. \end{lemma}

-\Proof The conditions $t \leq f(\bar{k},m,N)$ and $\bar{\beta} \leq 1- \cos (\frac{\pi}{2N})$ imply
+\Proof The conditions $t \leq f(\bar{k},m,\bar{N})$ and $\bar{\beta} \leq 1- \cos (\frac{\pi}{2\bar{N}})$ imply

-By exploiting the bound \eqref{eq:12} into Eq. \eqref{eq:incubocoseni} we have
+By exploiting the bound \eqref{eq:12} into Eq.~\eqref{eq:incubocoseni} we have

-We are now ready to prove the bound \eqref{eq:ilboundperpe} \begin{proposition} Let $U^{t}$ and $U_{\rm D}^{t}$ be the unitary evolution given by the Dirac QCA and by the Dirac equation respectively.
-If the hypothesis of Lemma \ref{l:cruciale} hold we have
+We are now ready to prove the bound \eqref{eq:ilboundperpe} \begin{proposition} Let $U^{t}$ and $U_{\rm D}^{t}$ be the unitary evolutions given by the Dirac QCA and by the Dirac equation respectively.
+If the hypothesis of Lemma \ref{l:cruciale} holds we have

 \end{proposition}

 \Proof First we notice that thanks to the convexity of the trace distance we can without loss of generality consider $\rho$ to be pure.
 If $\rho$ is a pure state $\ketbra{\chi}{\chi}$ the trace distance becomes $ \sqrt{1-|\bra{\chi} U^{t}U_{\rm D}^{t \dagger} \ket{\chi} |^2}= \sqrt{1-|\bra{\chi} V(t) \ket{\chi} |^2}$.
 If we expand $\ket{\chi}$ on a basis of eigenstates of $V$, i.e. $\ket{\chi} = \sum_{N,\v{k},\v{s}} \sqrt{p_{N,\v{k},\v{s}}} \ket{N, \v{k},\v{s}}$, we have